jeevakalaiselvam/docker-cicd-multicontainer-react-fibonacci/README.md

     6. Setup Route endpoints in Express as needed
         * Atleast one POST method handler to get data from user for calculation

+    7. Setup and Create the React application
+        * Setup a form to submit data to endpoint

+# Docker Setup

+    1. Create a Dev Dockerfile for each block (client, server and worker)